Do the Digit Insurance

 • Invest in Tax-Efficient Options: Investing in options that offer tax-saving benefits along with low-risk returns should be every taxpayer’s priority.
 Check which instruments are available under the new regime and which are not before you start investing.

-• Claim all the Deductions Possible: You can significantly lower your taxable income by utilising all the relevant tax deductions allowed under the new tax regime, such as for home loans, etc.
+• Claim all the Deductions Possible: You can significantly lower your taxable income by utilizing all the relevant tax deductions allowed under the new tax regime, such as for home loans, etc.

 How does the new tax regime work?